shihtiy-tw/shihtiy-tw.github.io/_posts/2022-05-08-ECS-CPU-Memory.md

 #### Scenario 2

 - Container B reach hard limit
-- Container B is not the essential container
 - The total memory usage for container A and B do not reach the task size for memory.

 The container B will be killed by OOM, and the task will not be stopped.